BrunoFelixB/frontend/README.md

 # Front End

-This project was created as a result of the test, it is possible to search the Git Hug API.
+In this project you can search the Git Hub API.

+You can see the project by clicking <a href="https://frontend-test-eight-silk.vercel.app/" target="_blank"> here </a>

 On the `User List` screen you can search for users, will return a larger list of users with id greater than the value entered in the `since` field.